Mazda MX-5 roadster review

 The RF model stretches the MX-5’s appeal still further.
 Those initials stand for Retractable Fastback, because it has a coupe-style metal roof, the top section of which can disappear into the bodywork at the touch of a button.
 It promises to deliver both the quietness, security and practicality of a coupe and the roof-down exhilaration of a roadster – for a small premium over the equivalent soft-top.
 We've reviewed that model separately.

 This most recent evolution of the MX-5 is smaller and lighter than the one before.
 This makes it incredibly nimble - narrow tyres provide respectable grip, but not too much, so confident drivers can enjoy pushing the car without going too fast.
 It’s a car that loves to be driven around its limit, with just enough power to keep driving entertaining but safe.

 Frenetic fun aside, the MX-5 is a great car to cruise around in: very compact dimensions make it easy to park and thread through narrow city streets.
 The steering is accurate and tells you all you need to know about how much grip the car has, while the clutch and gearshift allow fast, satisfying shifts.

 The car’s light weight also means the suspension doesn’t have to work so hard, and it's softer than you might expect, making the MX-5 forgiving over bumps.
 However, its small size and fabric roof do make it quite noisy on the motorway, where the RF works better.

-The MX-5 range features four trim levels, which are all well equipped.
+The MX-5 range features three trim levels, which are all well-equipped and changed in late 2022 as part of a shake-up by Mazda.
 The entry-level model is called Prime-Line (previously SE-L), followed by Exclusive-Line and the top-of-the-range Homura (which replaced the GT Sport Tech trim).
 Spring 2023 saw the arrival of a special edition Kizuna model, limited to just 250 models in the UK.
 This version is based on Exclusive-Line specification with the 130bhp 1.5-litre engine, but with a special coloured hood, alloy wheels and a light-coloured interior.
 The more powerful 2.0-litre engine is reserved for the two higher trims, but we still like the 1.5-litre models for their purity.